 Prices and promotions are based on typical 2026 listings and may vary by retailer, region, or seasonal discounts.

-Halo GPS Collar Models Explained: Halo 3 vs Halo 4 vs Halo 5
+Halo Collar Models Explained: Halo 3 vs Halo 4 vs Halo 5

 Before diving into new features, it helps to understand how Halo’s system works and how each generation has evolved.